The Soldier's Details

 - Thailand-Singapore by aircraft, Singapore-Fremantle, HMT Circassia.

 Keith was the son of Richard McDonald and Janet Ross who married 1885 Nairne, South Australia.
-He was youngest of five children all born South Australia.
+He was youngest of five children most of whom were born in South Australia.

 Rose’s father died in 1934.